UMM-CSci-3601/intro-to-git/README.md

 You'll want to make sure you re-run the test suite, for example, to make sure that resolving the merge conflict didn't inadvertently break something.

-Once that's all happy, though, you should `push` your copy of `master` up to GitHub.
+Once that's all happy, though, you should `push` your copy of `main` up to GitHub.

-Normally this should just work because you did a pull on `master` just a few minutes ago.
+Normally this should just work because you did a pull on `main` just a few minutes ago.
 Occasionally, however, someone will manage to sneak in a pushed change between your `pull` and `push`, and that's actually pretty likely today with so many people working in parallel on the same file.
-If that happens you'll get some sort of error saying that your attempt to push `master` was rejected, and suggesting that you pull or merge remote changes before you push.
+If that happens you'll get some sort of error saying that your attempt to push `main` was rejected, and suggesting that you pull or merge remote changes before you push.

 So `pull` again, resolve any conflicts (including running the tests, etc.),